 GTA 5 for Mac release date rumours: Will GTA 5 ever be released for Mac?

 Brace yourself for disappointment: maybe not.
 We haven't even seen a Mac release of Grand Theft Auto 4 yet, and Rockstar may decide not to release Grand Theft Auto 5 for Mac at all.
 (But remember that you can run Windows software on a Mac, as we explain below, which may give you a way to run GTA 5 on Mac.
-In cheering news, GTA V for PC was announced at E3, which gives Mac owners one way of playing the game.)
+In cheering news, GTA V for PC was announced at E3, and will launch in January 2014.
+This gives Mac owners one way of playing the game.)

 In fact, we read on one forum that Rockstar has ruled out a Mac launch for GTA 5 on the basis of a 'capacity' issue, although we can't see any sign of that in the official company feed.
 We've contacted Rockstar on Twitter to see if they have any comment, and will post any response here.

-Trying to look at this positively, Rockstar has released other games on the Mac - as well as bringing its much-loved shooter Max Payne 3 to Mac earlier this year, the company has made GTA: San Andreas (£10.49), GTA: Vice City (£6.99) and GTA 3 (£6.99) available on the Mac App Store.
+Trying to look at this positively, Rockstar has released other games on the Mac - as well as bringing its much-loved shooter Max Payne 3 to Mac earlier this year (download Max Payne 3 for Mac here), the company has made GTA: San Andreas (£10.49), GTA: Vice City (£6.99) and GTA 3 (£6.99) available on the Mac App Store.
 But all of those titles saw substantial delays from initial launch before coming to Mac.